nginxinc/nginx-wrapper/README.md

 integrating templating and events by hooking into `nginx` events such as start up, reload and exit.

+If want to run NGINX, but you don't want to create a sidecar container or load a full init system in your container just to do templating, run another process or to integrate with NGINX's reload life cycle, then this is the tool for you!

 ```
                      !WARNING!
 THIS APPLICATION IS ALPHA AND STILL IN ACTIVE DEVELOPMENT